-- 4. Brake calipers must be made from aluminium materials with a modulus of elasticity no greater than 80 Gpa. - 5.
-All connectors from the brake hose to the brake calipers (front and rear) and the brake master cylinders must have structural components (\) manufactured from either steel or titanium alloys with a tensile strength no less than 500 Mpa. - \ Brass connectors are are permitted for rear brake hoses only. - 6.
-No parts of the motorcycle or engine may be made from metallic materials which have a specific modulus of elasticity greater than 50 Gpa/(g/cm). - 7.
+- 4. Brake calipers must be made from aluminium materials with a modulus of elasticity no greater than 80 Gpa. - Brake disc carriers may be made only from aluminium and magnesium alloys (specifically composites, including carbon fibre reinforced, glass fibre reinforced, and similar are not permitted). - 5.
+All connectors from the brake hose to the brake calipers (front and rear) and the brake master cylinders must have structural components () manufactured from either steel or titanium alloys with a tensile strength no less than 500 Mpa. - Brass connectors are are permitted for rear brake hoses only. - 6.
+No parts of the motorcycle or engine may be made from metallic materials which have a specific modulus of elasticity greater than 50 Gpa/(g/cm3). - 7.
 The use of MMC (Metal Matrix Composite) and FRM (Fibre Reinforced Metal) materials is forbidden. - 8.
 In the Moto3 class, the following materials restrictions apply: - a) Engine crankcases, cylinder blocks and cylinder heads must be made from cast aluminium alloys. - b) Pistons must be made from an aluminium alloy. - c) Piston pins must be made from ferrous materials. - d) Connecting rods, valves and valve springs must be made from either ferrous or titanium-based alloys. - e) The use of carbon fibre for the main construction of the swing arm is forbidden.